 Looking at it critically, Jesus received the baton of fasting for forty days from Moses.
 That symbolized continuity of the Ten Commandments that Moses received after his forty days fasting.
 Jesus, on the other hand, qualified to take the position of the savior of the world after His 40-day fasting.

-Christ similarly passes on the baton to you.
-The Lenten season is a time that you entice God to reveal Himself more and take you to the next place He has destined for you.
+Christ similarly passes on the baton to us.
+The Lenten season is a time when we entice God to reveal Himself more and take us to the next place He has destined for us.
 He did it for Moses and Jesus.
-He can also do it for you.
+He can also do it for us.

 What have you lined up for your lent period?